 Bash

-calor analyze ./src --format json --output analysis.json
+calor assess ./src --format json --output analysis.json

 JSON